 Britt Orchestra at Crater Lake National Park

 Owsley Brown Presents and Britt Music & Arts Festival have co-produced a film about the production of Michael Gordon's Natural History entitled Symphony for Nature: The Britt Orchestra at Crater Lake.
-The half-hour documentary aired several times on Southern Oregon Public Television, and is now being shared across the country through the national PBS network.
+The half-hour documentary aired several times on Southern Oregon Public Television, and was shared across the country through the national PBS network.

 Watch the preview: